 I’ve been playing with my food aka wedge salads for the past month.
 We decided this week will be wedge salad week in our house.
 One head of iceberg lettuce can make four meal sized wedge salads, therefore stay tuned for three more wedge salads this week!

 - Leave the core intact.
 Slice a thin piece off the bottom and eat around it.
 This ensures the wedge holds together.

 - This recipe makes enough for four wedge salads or one individual serving.

 - Sprinkle a little water on your leftover lettuce head and use plastic wrap pressed against the cut side of the lettuce head and wrapped around it to stop it from turning brown.

-- If you do not like knife and fork your salad, rough chop it on your plate, give it a toss and you now have a tossed salad.
+- This is a knife and fork kind of salad.
+You could also rough chop it on your plate, give it a toss and you now have a tossed salad.

 - 1 head iceberg lettuce cut into four wedges